By Emily Muhoberac on Apr 12, 2017 4:47:57 PM

 Studies have shown that the optimal compensation structure for sales teams is one in which sales commissions are uncapped.
 In fact, 79 percent of companies with no commission cap meet or exceed their quotas.
 If you know anything about high-performing salespeople, that result should come as no surprise.

-If you insist on involving everyone in your gamification initiative, this commission idea can act as the spoonful of sugar that helps the medicine go down.
+If you insist on involving everyone in your initiative for gamification for your sales team, this commission idea can act as the spoonful of sugar that helps the medicine go down.
 If the prize is uncapped in your game, it stands to reason that all salespeople, including top salespeople, will work harder.

 3. Be fair and have multiple winners.